snowplow-archive/snowplow.github.com/_posts/2015-04-16-snowplow-r64-palila-released.md

 - In [**full** mode][github-data-modeling-sql-full], the derived tables are recalculated from scratch (i.e. using all events) each time the pipeline runs
 - In [**incremental** mode][github-data-modeling-sql-incremental], the tables are updated using only the most recent events

 These two version are usually used at different stages in the development/implementation process.
 We recommend users start with the basic model setup in full mode.
 Although it is less efficient to recompute the tables from scratch each time, it is easier to iterate the business logic and underlying SQL in the data modeling process when you recompute the data from scratch.
-We find that users typically iterate on the models very frequently to start off with, but that this frequency decreass markedly over time.
+We find that users typically iterate on the models very frequently to start off with, but that this frequency decreases markedly over time.

 At the point where the models become relatively stable, it then becomes sensible to migrate to the incremental model.
 This migration can be delayed until such time that the data volume gets too big to make recomputing the tables from scratch each time practical.

 This whole process is described in more detail the [setup guide][setup-guide] and in our [analytics cookbook][cookbook-modeling].